JingwenGu0829/FantaFace/README.md

 **This is an app for generating cartoons from recognized human facial features and gestures.
 The created cartoon accurately reflects your emotion, expression and motion and can be set as a real-time interative wallpaper or copied to pasteboard and sent to your friend on social media(like emoji) for fun:)**
 ## TODO List
 ```
-Add gesture cartoon
+-Add gesture cartoon
-Add mouth and eyebrow cartoon
+-Add mouth and eyebrow cartoon
-Use GAN to transfer the style of the image
+-Use GAN to transfer the style of the image

 ```